Mother's Day 2023: homemade gift ideas

-Surprise your mum with a thoughtful handcrafted gift this Mother’s Day – even if you can’t see her in person this year.
-From a gorgeous teacup candle to a beautiful macramé plant hanger and delicious Seville orange marmalade, we have plenty of easy makes mum will love.
+Surprise your mum with a thoughtful handcrafted gift this Mother’s Day.
+Whether a gorgeous teacup candle, a beautiful macramé plant hanger or a delicious Seville orange marmalade, we have plenty of easy makes that mums will love.

 If you haven’t got time to make a gift, we also suggest some lovely spring or summer outdoor outings that you could organise to enjoy with your mum when lockdown restrictions are lifted, and it is safe to do so.